Things to do in Las Vegas come rain or shine…

-It was my fourth visit to Las Vegas, but the first time I’d seen it raining on the famous Strip.
+It was my fourth visit to Las Vegas, but the first time I’d seen it raining on the famous Las Vegas Strip.
 Unsurprisingly, Vegas, being in the Mojave desert, isn’t used to rain.
 Neither were the holidaymakers, picking their way in their flipflops and sandals through the huge puddles which instantly formed on the sidewalks.

-Some had come prepared for rain (they were probably British) and so we were treated to the rare sight of umbrellas hoisted next to the famous Bellagio hotel.
+Some had come prepared for rain (they were probably British) and so we were treated to the rare sight of umbrellas hoisted next to the famous Bellagio hotel fountains.
 Some people had sensibly brought rain jackets, while the majority of people had just shorts, t-shirts and massive plastic drinking bottles of alcohol to keep them warm.
 Hikers to the nearby Red Rock Canyon reported seeing waterfalls in places which had never seen water before.

 Thankfully Vegas is not the kind of place to be daunted by unseasonal weather.
 The vast majority of people who go to gamble in its many casinos are usually unaware of whether it is day or night outside, so a quick downpour would have certainly passed them by.
-As for the rest of us, there were more than enough things to keep us occupied.
+As for the rest of us, there were more than enough things to do in Las Vegas to keep us occupied.
 The Vegas Uncork’d food festival was going on for a start – I’d been there last year.
 But here is a selection of the places I visited during my latest week in Sin City:

 Las Vegas casinos and hotels